 Modern Foreign Languages is one of the largest departments in the school.
 We are based in a suite of classrooms, each of which is equipped with state of the art digital audio and visual equipment.
 All pupils learn French throughout KS3 and then begin a second language in Year 8.

 Compared with similar schools around the country, LRGS boasts a strong intake of students who pursue one or more modern languages in the Sixth Form.
-With over 80% of students attaining an A or B grade at A-level, results are very good.
-Indeed, a couple of years ago, the school received an award for the best A-level Spanish results achieved by boys in a selective state school.
+With over 80% of students attaining an A or B grade at A-level (and almost 90% A and B grades for French in 2014), results are very good.
 We currently have a number of former pupils studying one or more MFL at Oxford and Cambridge University .

 Within school, we work in close collaboration with Lancaster University and the University of Cumbria.
 We are dedicated to training PGCE students.

-In June 2012 we received the Prince's Teaching Award for having a creative and challenging curriculum.
+For the last three years we have received the Prince's Teaching Award for having a creative and challenging curriculum and are working on the Department Associate Scheme with them.
 We set ourselves annual targets to continue improving and developing the breadth of our curriculum.

 At Key Stage 3, the curriculum is focussed on extending the pupils' cultural knowledge.
 Our ethos is to encourage pupils to use the target language creatively and we routinely structure Schemes of Work and enter competitions with this aim in mind.

-We have a French assistant and a native speaker teacher for German and Spanish.
+We have a French assistant and a native speaker teacher for Spanish.
 This supports the students' cultural understanding, comprehension skills and pronunciation.

 Aims of the department: